kberkeland/weekend-challenge-5-feedback/README.md

 - [x] Last page for feedback allows the user to enter comments.
 - [x] Summary page with a button to submit the data to a database.
 - [x] Admin page that allows an administrator to see feedback.
+- [x] Create an option on the admin page to flag for review.

 ### Next Steps